AdaCore/ada-spark-rfcs/considered/rfc-multiple_ghost_levels.md

 X2 : Integer := X1 with Ghost => Static;
 ```

-User can create ghost levels that can never be compiled by introducing a
+User can create assertion levels that can never be compiled into runtime code by introducing a
 dependency on `Static`:

 ```Ada